taivlam/aur-mpr-packages/README.md

 #### MPR specific notes
 * I am not sure about the `armv7l` architecture platform
-    * These may be auto-generated architecture platforms for DEB on GH
+    * This might be a auto-generated architecture platforms for DEB on GH
-    * But I can't figure out if there are specific names "under `armv7l`
+    * But I can't figure out if there are more specific member names "under" `armv7l`
     * See the following:
         * [Q&A](https://unix.stackexchange.com/questions/751294/what-debian-arch-should-i-use-for-armv7l-kernel) for Debian architecture on Stack Exchange Unix & Linux
         * The `armhf` [section](https://wiki.debian.org/ArchitectureSpecificsMemo#armhf) in the "Architecture Specifics Memo" [page](https://wiki.debian.org/ArchitectureSpecificsMemo) on the Debian Wiki
         * The "ARM ports" [page](https://www.debian.org/ports/arm/) on the Debian Wiki
     * Also, I don't use this platform
-    * Open a GH here if you really want to see this ARM platform on my MPR packages and we can determine if it's possible
+    * Open a GH issue here if you really want to see this ARM platform; then we work out if it's possible

 ### Sources
 * [AUR](https://wiki.archlinux.org/title/Arch_User_Repository) on the ArchWiki